 Reach out to UC Davis or International mentors to get questions answered and start figuring out possible summer projects and experience.
-(Dr. Conrad can help you with these contacts as busy people often fail to respond).
-Then keep an eye out for emails from the Office for Global Programs for when applications are being accepted for International Externship/Global Fellowship funding (and also STAR if you are planning on doing research abroad!).
-You can view the 2020 guidelines and applications.
-Likely 2021 will be similar and should be posted by the end of October.
+(Drs.
+Smith or Crook can help you with these contacts as busy people often fail to respond).
+Then keep an eye out for emails from the Office for Global Programs for when applications are being accepted for International Externship/Global Fellowship funding (and also STAR if you are planning on doing a globally-engaged research!).
+You can view the current guidelines and applications and the next call will be similar and we will post it this Fall.